junxit/us-congress-code/title-10/chapter-6/sec-167b.md

     - **(A)** ensuring the combat readiness of forces assigned to the cyber command; and
     - **(B)** monitoring the preparedness to carry out assigned missions of cyber forces assigned to unified combatant commands other than the cyber command.
     - **(C)** The staff of the commander shall include an inspector general who shall conduct internal audits and inspections of purchasing and contracting actions through the cyber operations command and such other inspector general functions as may be assigned.
-- **(f)** *Intelligence and Special Activities.—* This section does not constitute authority to conduct any activity which, if carried out as an intelligence activity by the Department of Defense, would require a notice to the Select Committee on Intelligence of the Senate and the Permanent Select Committee on Intelligence of the House of Representatives under title V of the National Security Act of 1947 (50 U.S.C.
+- **(e)** *Intelligence and Special Activities.—* This section does not constitute authority to conduct any activity which, if carried out as an intelligence activity by the Department of Defense, would require a notice to the Select Committee on Intelligence of the Senate and the Permanent Select Committee on Intelligence of the House of Representatives under title V of the National Security Act of 1947 (50 U.S.C.
 3091 et seq.).

 ## Source credit

 (Added Pub.
 L. 114–328, div.
 A, title IX, § 923(a), Dec.
 23, 2016, 130 Stat.
-2357.)
+2357; amended Pub.
+L. 115–91, div.
+A, title X, § 1081(a)(12), title XVI, § 1635, Dec.
+12, 2017, 131 Stat.
+1595, 1741.)

 ## Notes

-1 So in original.
-Probably should be “2016”.

 ### References in Text

-The National Security Act of 1947, referred to in subsec. (f), is act July 26, 1947, ch.
+The National Security Act of 1947, referred to in subsec. (e), is act July 26, 1947, ch.
 343, 61 Stat.
 495, which is classified principally to chapter 44 (§ 3001 et seq.) of this title.
 Title V of the Act is classified generally to subchapter III (§ 3091 et seq.) of chapter 44 of this title.
 For complete classification of this Act to the Code, see Tables.

+### Amendments

+2017—Subsec. (d).
+Pub.
+L. 115–91, § 1635, redesignated subsec. (e) as (d) and struck out former subsec. (d) which related to command of activity or mission.
+Subsec. (e).
+Pub.
+L. 115–91, § 1635(2), redesignated subsec. (e) as (d).
+Subsec. (f) redesignated (e).
+Subsec. (e)(2)(A)(iii)(II).
+Pub.
+L. 115–91, § 1081(a)(12), substituted “Fiscal Year 2016” for “Fiscal Year 2014”.
+Subsec. (f).
+Pub.
+L. 115–91, § 1635(2), redesignated subsec. (f) as (e).

 ### Elevation of U.S. Cyber Command to a Unified Combatant Command